astropy/astropy/docs/development/releasing.rst

    ``VERSION`` string.

 #.
 Edit the ``CHANGES.rst`` file by changing the date for the version you are
    about to release from "unreleased" to today's date.
+Also be sure to remove any sections of the changelog for that version that have no entries.

 #.
 Add the changes to ``CHANGES.rst`` and ``setup.py``::